sinnie/learn_web_dev/node.md

 Tasks like `readFile` and `writeFile` are called _blocking_ because they take time to complete.
 They are much slower than operations that use a CPU.
 For example, during a hard disk operation that takes 10ms to perform, a 1 GHz CPU would have performed ten million instruction-processing cycles.

 ### Asynchronous Node
-All APIs of Node.js are _asynchronous or non-blocking_.
+All APIs of Node.js are _asynchronous or non-blocking_ (well, sorta.
+Bear with me.).
 This means that callbacks and promises are at the core of asynchronous Node.js.
 A simple definition of a callback is a function passed as an argument to another function, and [more information about promises can be found here](./promises.md).

 A common pattern of event-driven programming is succeed or fail.
 There are two common implementations of that pattern in Node.js.
-The first is the Error-first callbacks, which are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).
+The first is through Error-first callbacks, which are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).
 Although error-first callbacks sound complicated, they are actually quite simple.
 An error-first callback is simply a callback that accepts an error object as the first argument.
 If there is no error, the first argument is `null`.
 The second pattern uses [promises]('./promises.md'), which is an object used for asynchronous computations.

 ##### Note
 * __error-handling__: instead of a `try-catch` block you have to check for errors in the callback
 * __no return value__: async functions do not return values; however, values will be passed to the callbacks

-We'll get into asynchronous Node.js in another article.
-The focus of this will be understanding that async actions are completed through callbacks and __The Event Loop__.
+> The focus of this will be understanding that async actions are completed through callbacks and __The Event Loop__.

 ### Event Driven Programming
 __Event-driven programming__ is a programming paradigm in which the flow of the program is dictated by events (changes in state), including user actions, sensor outputs, or messages from other programs or threads.
 In this paradigm, every command is event based, which means that the program revolves around a loop that polls for input or data (or state change).
 When an event occurs, a callback is invoked.
 JavaScript is well suited to this programming style because it has first-class functions and closures.

 In Node.js, events are emitted for every action, function, or job performed.
 Events in Node.js are similar to browser side events except on the server side, events are emitted by Node.js `EventEmitter` objects.
 According to the Node.js documentation, "much of the Node.js core API is built around an idiomatic asynchronous event-driven architecture in which certain kinds of objects (called "emitters") periodically emit named events that cause Function objects ("listeners") to be called."

-Node.js also employs an event loop, which is a construct that performs two tasks (__event detection__ and __event handler triggering__).
+Node.js also employs an event loop, which is a construct that performs two tasks: __event detection__ and __event handler triggering__.
 The event loop detects which events just happened and also determines which event callback to invoke once an event has happened.
 The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by said events [(Norris)](#resourses).
 In other words, applications act on events, and Node.js implements this through two mechanisms: the __event loop__ and the `EventEmitter` that listens for events and invokes a callback function once an event has been detected (i.e. state has changed) [(maxogden)](#resources).

 Although V8 is single-threaded, the underlying C++ API of Node.js is not, which means that whenever we call something that is an I/O operation, Node relies on __libuv__ to run code concurrently with our javascript code.
 Once this thread (form _libuv_) receives a value, it awaits for data or throws an error, and then the provided callback is called with the necessary parameters.